About This Course

-On this course, students engage with major global issues from a development perspective.
-These issues include poverty, hunger and inequality, sustainability, international food policy, human rights, peace and conflict, gender studies and climate change.
+Our students engage with major global issues from a development perspective.
+These issues include poverty, hunger and inequality, sustainability, international food policy, human rights, peace and conflict, gender studies, and climate change.

 The course will give you the foundations necessary to work in the field of international development, whether with a non-governmental organisation, a state agency, an international organisation or within the private sector, or to advance to further study.
-A distinctive feature of this course is the five-month work placement with a development agency, usually based in a developing country in Asia, Africa or Latin America.
-This allows students to gain hands-on experience of working in international development, to develop their practical skills and experience other cultures and societies.
+A distinctive feature of this course is the five-month work placement with a development agency, usually based in Asia, Africa, or Latin America.
+This allows students to gain hands-on experience of working in international development, to develop their practical skills, and to experience other cultures and societies.

 Placement or Study Abroad Information

-A central feature of the course is the work placement, which takes place over five months in third year.
+A central feature of the course is the work placement, which takes place over five months in Year 3.
 Students are placed with well-established development organisations throughout the developing world and in Ireland to gain first-hand experience of development work.
-Students on placement are supported by a Placement Officer and allocated a Mentor from the Department of Food Business and Development.
+Students on placement are supported by a Placement Officer and allocated a mentor from the Department of Food Business and Development.

 Skills and Careers Information

-Graduates work in a wide range of organisations, e.g., within the UN system on refugee issues (UNHCR) and on gender equality (UN Women).
+Our graduates work in a wide range of organisations, for example within the UN system on refugee issues (UNHCR) or on gender equality (UN Women).
 Graduates also work in some of Ireland’s largest NGOs, including Concern and Trócaire, in areas such as agricultural development, human rights, poverty alleviation and food programmes.
 Employers value the diverse skills of our graduates who are well-prepared for work in a wide variety of public and private sector organisations.